gortibaldik/Eliza/README.md

     - While I've resolved the problem with ```your``` in front of ```family member``` another problem emerged :
       - ```findall``` predicate has to go through many more scripts in ```keyword_detection phase```
-    - This doesn't handle any declinations at all.
+    - This doesn't handle any declensions at all.

   - ##### Possible solutions :